Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/checking.rst

 Finally click the "?" at the extreme right and type "Undef".
-You should see the inforamtion that you added in the docstring:
+You should see the information that you added in the docstring:

 .. image:: Undefined-docstring.png
   :width: 400
-  :alt: Help for the built-in symbol "Undefined" in Mathics Django
+  :alt: Help for the built-in Symbol in Mathics Django

 Click on the link WMA in blue and you should see the WMA documentation for this.
 You can also click on the preceding entry in the